32bitbradley/bitwarden-secrets-manager-orb/README.md

 This repository is designed to be automatically ingested and modified by the CircleCI CLI's `orb init` command.

-This orb requires a BitWarden Secret Manager Access token, this must be provided as an environment variables named `BWS_ACCESS_TOKEN`.
-This can be set in a context, for example.

 ---

 ## Resources